WP-API/node-wpapi/CONTRIBUTING.md

      - Typically a hyphen or asterisk is used for the bullet, preceded by a single space, with blank lines in between, but conventions vary here

-#### Commit Granularity

-A single commit should encompass a single, related set of changes.
-Work on different features should be addressed in different commit.
-We do not squash commits when merging pull requests, in order to preserve this granular history.

 #### Commit & Pull Request Process